 - Solve the mystery of the true origins of Australia’s only wild canid.

 The Sanctuary is a unique conservation establishment set on 40 acres in the picturesque foothills of the Macedon Ranges.
-It is situated only 35 minutes from the CBD to Melbourne’s north west, in the Shire of Melton, abutting the Pyrete State Forest, and only 30 minutes from Melbourne Airport.
+It is situated only 35 minutes from the CBD to Melbourne’s north west, in the City of Melton, abutting the Pyrete State Forest, and only 30 minutes from Melbourne Airport.

 Although not officially open to the public on a full-time basis, many hundreds of visitors from around the world find their way to this haven annually to learn about the dingoes, and enjoy the outstanding views across Melbourne suburbs, city and bays.
 This is arranged either by open days (July-August), special bookings and group tours.
 Visitors are welcome only by prior appointment, as we do not operate as a petting zoo or zoo.